bartkoo98/travel-treasures-app/README.md

 - HTML/CSS

 ## How to run?
-Download project and open with Intelij, later press shift + F10 or right click on TravelTreasuresFinalApplication and run.
+Download project and open with Intellij, later press shift + F10 or right click on TravelTreasuresFinalApplication and run.
 Application should launch on http://localhost:8080